darcyclarke/darcyclarke/README.md

 ### Hi, I'm Darcy!

-#### I’m a Developer, Designer, Founder, Mentor, Speaker & UX Advocate creating award-winning digital experiences with a holistic approach to problem solving for over a decade
+#### I’m a Developer, Designer, Founder, Mentor, Speaker & UX Advocate creating award-winning digital experiences with a holistic approach to problem solving for over a decade.

 #### tl;dr